nikhilpote23/smart-ai-approvals/README.md

 - No license fee
 - No vendor lock-in
 - Use your preferred LLM provider
-- Keep control of model choice, cost, and credentials
+- Keep control of cost, security and credentials

 ---